-Today’s age cannot work without video calling, and you can reach your colleagues, clients, friends and loved ones anywhere in the country or even outside through this amazing technology. one of the most difficult tasks when moving from iOS to Android is finding a good replacement for the ubiquitous Facetime.
+Today’s age cannot work without video calling, and you can reach your colleagues, clients, friends, and loved ones anywhere in the country or even outside through this amazing technology.
+One of the most difficult tasks when moving from iOS to Android is finding a good replacement for the ubiquitous Facetime.
 What makes it tough is that FaceTime is a solid video chatting application and everyone on iOS uses the service.
+Android users have the option to join FaceTime calls via a link and the call is joined via a browser.
+But the experience is not the same.
 There are a ton of video chatting apps on Android but only a few of them can compete with FaceTime in the video chat space.

 But before we begin, why do we actually need FaceTime alternatives for video calling?